 You will get several unparalleled things in Cox’s Bazar.
 The sea beach here is so big and uninterrupted, your eyes cannot catch all of it together.
 Similarly, the ocean is vast and expansive!
 I saw oceans with more beautiful colors and stronger current in Indonesia, however, I didn’t see such a vast ocean with a combination of large sandy beaches.
 In many popular beach destinations, I saw the oceans lose their fizz at times.
 The sound of the sea here is thumping and always reminds you that you are just beside a sea.

-Tips: Visit Coxs Bazar during off season (April to September) when the beaches get less visitors.
+Tips: Visit Coxs Bazar during the off-season (April to September) when the beaches get fewer visitors.

 What to expect from Coxs Bazar Beach?

-People!
+Colorful people!
 That’s the first thing you can expect here.
 You will find almost half of the people of this universe there.
 Jokes apart, a single stretch of beach has a different name as you will walk.
-From the north to south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
+From the north to the south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
+Those are the most popular ones in Cox’s Bazar.

 Sunset in Coxs Bazar Beach